amnesiiac/amnesiiac.github.io/_posts/2024-01-02-linux-tracepoint.md

 <hr>

 ### # how to use debugfs interface for tracepoint
-1 list available events can be traced by debugfs:
+1 list all available events can be traced by debugfs:
 ```text
 $ ls /sys/kernel/debug/tracing/events
 alarmtimer        header_page  neigh           skb